How Does CHET-SE Facilitate Student Connections?

 - K-2nd Playgroup – for K-2nd graders & their families meet twice a month at alternating parks to show others the love of Jesus through learning, games, and free play

-- 3rd-5th Grade Service Club- meets twice a month to combine service projects with fun connecting time
+- 3rd-5th Grade Service Club- meets monthly to combine service projects with fun connecting time

-- K-5th Field Trips – several educational field trips around Tucson and surrounding areas are coordinated through the year
+- Field Trips – monthly educational field trips around Tucson and surrounding areas are coordinated through the year

 - K-5th Holiday Parties – special holiday parties are planned for Valentine’s Day & Christmas

 - Youth (grades 6-12)- class representatives and elected officers plan activities for CHET-SE youth on a monthly basis.
-These activities include various parties, game nights, scavenger hunts, planned outings, and a talent show in the spring.
+These activities include various parties, game nights, and service opportuities.

-- Jr. High Girls “Popcorn Club” (grades 6-8) – monthly social activities are planned to foster relationships among girls ages 11-14.
+- Middle School Girls “All God's Girls” (grades 6-8) – monthly social activities are planned to foster relationships among girls ages 11-14.

-- Jr. High Boys (grades 6-8) – monthly social activities are planned to foster relationships among boys ages 11-14.
+- Middle School Boys (grades 6-8) – monthly social activities are planned to foster relationships among boys ages 11-14.